 Watering a Japanese maple is not rocket science, but keeping adequate moisture is crucial.
 In the tree world Japanese maples are considered shallow rooters.
 Most feeder roots are within twelve to eighteen inches of the surface for well established older trees.
 Newly planted trees can have all their roots much shallower that that.

 Japanese maples like even soil moisture.
 On most varieties their leaves are very thin and will dry out and burn quickly when soil moisture is not adequate.

-Tip 2 Always provide a layer of mulch around Japanese maple Trees.
-This will add in reducing soil moisture loss due to evaporation.
-Since the roots are so shallow the sun and wind can damage the shallow roots if not protected.
+Tip 2 Always provide a layer of mulch around Japanese maple trees.
+This will aid in reducing soil moisture loss due to evaporation.
+Since the roots are so shallow, the sun and wind can damage the shallow roots if not protected.